Amirreza Abdullahi: Death

-On November 25, 2018, on the second day of public protests against the increase in gasoline prices, Amirreza Abdullahi left home for work.
+On 25 November 2018, on the second day of public protests against the increase in gasoline prices, Abdullahi left home for work.
 While passing near one of the areas where the protesters had gathered, he was shot by the security officers and died.
-After three days, Amirreza Abdullahi's body was handed over to the family on 28 November 2018 and was buried in Parsabad, Moghan.
+After three days, Abdullahi's body was handed over to the family on 28 November 2018, and was buried in Parsabad, Moghan.